-Here’s the continuation of my first visit in Oslo, the capital and largest city of Norway.
+Woot!
+Hej så! 😉 Here’s the continuation of my first visit in Oslo, the capital and largest city of Norway, during summer of 2013.
 Let’s go further down to the Oslo Havn or Oslo port where one can take a ferry boat to see more of the city from the waters.
-Thanks to my aunt for making the cruise possible. hehe 😉
+Oslo is located by the Oslo fjord, and checking out the pier, Aker brygge, is highly recommended.
+My aunt showed me the islands on the fjord thru a minicruise.
+Then, we walked along the port, marveling over the landmarks and attractions.

-On the way to the port, you’ll see other remarkable buildings and monuments.
-For one, there’s the Nobel Peace Center (Nobels Fredssenter) which features the Nobel Peace Prize awardees, their works, and the story of Alfred Nobel using interactive technology and multimedia.
+On the way to the port, you’ll see remarkable buildings and monuments.
+For one, there’s the Nobel Peace Center (Nobels Fredssenter), which features the Nobel Peace Prize awardees, their works, and the story of Alfred Nobel using interactive technology and multimedia.
 The building was inaugurated in 2005 by King Harald V of Norway.

 Nobel Peace Center